Table of Contents

 Here’s what you need to know about loaning money to your LLC.

-Can You Loan Money to Your LLC: The Short Answer
+Can You Loan Money to Your LLC?: The Short Answer

 Yes, you can loan money to your LLC.
 The only hitch is that you’ll need to have the proper paperwork drafted to acknowledge what the business owes you and how it will repay the loan.
 In addition, your LLC will need to make regular payments, and you’ll have to charge at least a nominal interest rate to make the transaction legal.

-Can You Loan Money to Your LLC: The Long Answer
+Can You Loan Money to Your LLC?: The Long Answer

 Separate Entity

-Under the law, the LLC can do many of the things that an individual does, including entering into contracts, hiring employees, and taking out loans.
-One advantage of an LLC vs. a sole proprietorship is that owners can enter into arms-length transactions with the company (meaning each party is acting independently).
+Under the law, an LLC can do many of the things that an individual does, including entering into contracts, hiring employees, and taking out loans.
+One advantage of an LLC vs. a sole proprietorship is that owners can enter into arms-length transactions with the company (meaning that each party is acting independently).

 State laws, by default, allow members to loan money to their own LLCs.
 However, an operating agreement signed by the members can prohibit or limit this practice, so it’s important to read your LLC operating agreement carefully before making a loan to your LLC.